 Any Debit Card issued for use will be specifically restricted to Chief Officer and will also be restricted to a single transaction maximum value of £500 unless authorised by council or finance committee in writing before any order is placed.

 A debit card facility may be used by employees or councillors at the discretion of the Chief Officer/RFO with a maximum initial balance per use of £250.
 Transactions and purchases made will be reported to the finance committee.
-Authority for topping-up the balance shall be at the discretion of the RFO and only when the RFO is presented with receipts of any prior spend during that use of the card Any card must be picked up from the council offices during usual office hours and signed out, as well as returned as soon as reasonably possible afterwards and signed back in along with all receipts for purchases.
+Authority for topping-up the balance shall be at the discretion of the RFO and only when the RFO is presented with receipts of any prior spend during that use of the card.
+Any card must be picked up from the council offices during usual office hours and signed out, as well as returned as soon as reasonably possible afterwards and signed back in along with all receipts for purchases.

 Any corporate credit card, debit card or trade card account opened by the council will be specifically restricted to use by the Chief Officer or any staff with the written approval of the Chief Officer.
 Any outstanding balance shall be paid in full each month.